 I mix 1 gallon at a time, 2 quarts A to 2 quarts B, because it's easier to measure in the measuring bucket.
 This will do about 220 square feet.

 I separate my part A's and my part B's, taking off the covers to speed up the mixing process.

-PRO TIP: Each manufacture of epoxy has their own mixing instructions.
+PRO TIP: Each manufacture of polyaspartic or epoxy has their own mixing instructions.
 Please read and follow them to the tee.
 If you don't mix the epoxy correctly, you'll have a mess on your hands.

-I mix the epoxy we use with a battery drill and mixing paddle on a low speed for 2.5 minutes.
+I mix the polyaspartic we use with a battery drill and mixing paddle on a low speed for 2.5 minutes.
 As soon as I get done mixing it, I dump it all out on the floor.
 Read below.

 Next, I'll ribbon out some epoxy along the edges in my marked area and cut in the edges with the chip brush.
 You'll need a 2nd person for this part.

 Then I'll dump out the rest of the epoxy in the bucket in the first measured area spreading it randomly.